se-edu/learningresources/contents/data/mysql/MySQL.md

 This is what a basic MySQL query (or command) for retrieving information from a data table looks like:

 <box type="tip">
-  The uppercase words in this query are called clauses and are MySQL keywords.
+  The uppercase words in this query are clauses or statements, and are MySQL keywords.
 </box>

 ```